5 days focused on faith, heart, mind, and skills for the art of intercultural ministry

+Engage Difference!
 Deepening Understanding for Intercultural Ministry (DUIM) is a 5 day interactive and engaging program with practical ideas for implementation in your own context.
-DUIM is for Christian ministry leaders nurturing cultural relevance, understanding, and awareness in their communities.
+DUIM is for ministry leaders and community members nurturing cultural relevance, understanding, and awareness in their communities.
 Registration is open to anyone who is interested, or through Canadian Churches Forum partners.

 “…it was one of the best learning events I have attended in that it allowed me enough time to consider how I might apply learnings to my context.
 I developed ideas well enough so that I could actually articulate these ideas to colleagues on my return to work.
 So often workshops tend to be heavy on content without enough time for application.
 Your program achieved its aim, ‘Deepening Understanding for Intercultural Ministry'”.

-There is no “formula” or easy simple tricks for intercultural ministry or ministry across difference.
+There is no “formula” or easy simple trick for intercultural ministry or ministry across difference.
 Rather it requires a humble enthusiastic openness to learn and to grow.
 It is a process of engaging your context and deepening understanding of how culture shapes you, your relationship to others, and your community.

 At every step the program intentionally prepares the participants to return to their communities and ministry settings, not as “experts” on intercultural ministry, but rather with tools and attitudes for engaging and facilitating their community in reflecting on intercultural ministry and ministry across difference.